Hundred Years' War: Edwardian phase

-Caroline Phase and Black Death
+Caroline phase and Black Death

-By 1378, under King Charles V the Wise and the leadership of Bertrand du Guesclin, the French had reconquered most of the lands ceded to King Edward in the Treaty of Brétigny (signed in 1360), leaving the English with only a few cities on the continent.
+By 1378, under King Charles V the Wise and the leadership of Bertrand du Guesclin, the French had reconquered most of the lands ceded to King Edward in the Treaty of Brétigny (signed in 1360), notably reducing English control on the continent, leaving them with few cities.
+The French victory of the Battle of the Castillion was not just a victory but a significant turning point in the Hundred Years' War.
+It characterized the end of English territorial claims in France and marked the dawn of the decline of English power in France.

-In the following decades, the weakening of royal authority, combined with the devastation caused by the Black Death of 1347–1351 (with the loss of nearly half of the French population and between 20% and 33% of the English one) and the major economic crisis that followed, led to a period of civil unrest in both countries.
+However, both countries faced challenges and problems.
+The Black Death, a deadly plague that spread through Europe between 1347 and 1351 caused catastrophic widespread damage.
+In France, 6 to 12 million people died, 30% to 60% of the population, resulting in major labor shortages, economic collapse, and widespread social dislocation.
+England also suffered from the Black Death, but to a lesser extent, with roughly 2–3 million deaths.
+Economic consequences of the plague and the war led to major unrest in both kingdoms, widespread poverty, and a weakening of royal authority.
 These crises were resolved in England earlier than in France.

-Lancastrian Phase and after
+Lancastrian phase and after

-The newly crowned Henry V of England seized the opportunity presented by the mental illness of Charles VI of France and the French civil war between Armagnacs and Burgundians to revive the conflict.
-Overwhelming victories at Agincourt in 1415 and Verneuil in 1424 as well as an alliance with the Burgundians raised the prospects of an ultimate English triumph and persuaded the English to continue the war over many decades.
-However, a variety of factors such as the deaths of both Henry and Charles in 1422, the emergence of Joan of Arc which boosted French morale, and the loss of Burgundy as an ally—marking the end of the civil war in France—prevented it.
+King Henry V of England seized the opportunity presented by the mental illness of King Charles VI of France and the French civil war between Armagnacs and Burgundians to revive the conflict.
+Overwhelming victories at the battles of Agincourt (1415) and Verneuil (1424)—as well as an alliance with the Burgundians—raised the prospects of an ultimate English triumph and persuaded the English to continue the war over many decades.
+A variety of factors prevented this, however.
+Notable influences include the deaths of both Henry and Charles in 1422, the emergence of Joan of Arc (which boosted French morale), and the loss of Burgundy as an ally (concluding the French civil war).

-The Siege of Orléans in 1429 announced the beginning of the end for English hopes of conquest.
-Even with the eventual capture of Joan by the Burgundians and her execution in 1431, a series of crushing French victories such as those at Patay in 1429, Formigny in 1450 and Castillon in 1453 concluded the war in favour of the Valois dynasty.
-England permanently lost most of its continental possessions, with only the Pale of Calais remaining under its control on the continent, until it too was lost in the Siege of Calais in 1558.
+The Siege of Orléans (1429) made English aspirations for conquest all but unreal.
+Despite Joan's capture by the Burgundians and her subsequent execution in 1431, a series of crushing French victories concluded the siege, favoring the Valois dynasty.
+Notably, the battles of Patay (1429), Formigny (1450), and Castillon (1453) proved decisive in ending the war.
+England permanently lost most of its continental possessions, with only the Pale of Calais remaining under its control on the continent until the Siege of Calais in 1558.